Understanding the Focus Points

-Everyone has their personal preferences when selecting focus points on a digital SLR.
-I personally, normally only use the centre point no matter what I am shooting.
+Everyone has their personal preferences when selecting focus points on a Digital SLR.
+I personally, normally only use the centre point for most of my photography.

 It takes skill and practice to do this effectively especially when you take into account other factors such as composition.